In Search for an Optimal Authenticated Byzantine Agreement: Asymptotically optimal optimistic Byzantine Agreement

-As for the validation of the leader's messages, parties distinguish between the first step message from the rest.
-In second step, third step, and commit certificate messages, parties simply check that the attached proof is a valid threshold signature on a message that contains the leader's value and the previous step name of the current linear LBV instance.
-The first step message, however, is what links sequentially composed LBV instances.
-To develop intuition, let us first present the properties guaranteed by a single linear LBV instance:
+As for the validation of the leader's messages, parties distinguish the \emph{PreKeyStep} message from the rest.
+For \emph{KeyStep}, \emph{LockStep} and commit certificate messages, parties simply check that the attached proof is a valid threshold signature on the leader's value and the previous step name.
+The \emph{PreKeyStep} message, however, is used by the Agreement protocols to safely compose many LBV instances.
+We describe this mechanism in more details below, but to develop some intuition let us first present the properties guaranteed by a single LBV instance:

 \begin{itemize}

 \item Commit causality: If a party gets a valid commit certificate, then at least $t+1$ honest parties previously got a valid \textbf{lockProof}.

 \item Lock causality: If a party gets a valid \textbf{lockProof}, then at least $t+1$ honest parties previously got a valid \textbf{keyProof}.